 Confidentiality is an important part of counselling and psychotherapy.
 It helps form a trusting bond and plays a large role in establishing a meaningful therapeutic relationship between client and psychotherapist.

 You have the right to absolute confidentiality.
 The counsellor or psychotherapist cannot and will not disclose to anyone what is discussed during sessions, or even that you come to counselling/ psychotherapy, without your prior consent.
-In the event that counselling and psychotherapy is discontinued the information you have shared will continue to be private.
+In the event that you see your counsellor outside of the counselling room, on the street or in a supermarket or at an event, your counsellor will pretend not to know you unless you make the first move to establish communication.
+This is to preserve and respect your privacy as a client.
+If you choose to discontinue counselling and psychotherapy, the information you have shared will continue to be private.

-- If the counselling psychotherapist has good reason to believe that you will harm another person it is her legal and moral responsibility to inform the person concerned and the authorities of your intentions.
+- If the counsellor has good reason to believe that you will harm another person it is her legal and moral responsibility to inform the person concerned and the authorities of your intentions.

-- If the counselling psychotherapist has good reason to believe you are in danger of harming yourself it is her legal and moral duty to inform people that will come to your aid.
+- If the counsellor has good reason to believe you are in danger of harming yourself it is her legal and moral duty to inform people that will come to your aid.

-- If the counselling psychotherapist has good reason to believe that you are abusing/neglecting a child or vulnerable adult, or if she is provided with information where someone else is doing this, it is her duty to inform the authorities and the concerned people.
+- If the counsellor has good reason to believe that you are abusing/neglecting a child or vulnerable adult, or if she is provided with information where someone else is doing this, it is her duty to inform the authorities and the concerned people.

 You shall be informed if either of these exceptions have to be put into effect.